-In Java, if name of a derived class static function is same as base class static function then the base class static function shadows (or conceals) the derived class static function.
+In Java, if the name of a derived class static function is the same as a base class static function then the base class static function shadows (or conceals) the derived class static function.
 For example, the following Java code prints “A.fun()”

-If we make both A.fun() and B.fun() as non-static then the above program would print “B.fun()”.
+Note: If we make both A.fun() and B.fun() as non-static then the above program would print “B.fun()”.
 While both methods are static types, the variable type decides the method being invoked, not the assigned object type

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.